textX/textX/docs/multimetamodel.md

 See how we explicitly added model `mA` to the global repository.
 This enabled model `mB` to find and resolve references to objects from `mA`.

+!!! note
+    It is crucial to use a scope provider which supports the global repository, such as the ImporUri or the GlobalRepo based providers, to allow the described mechanism to add a model object directly to a global repository.

 ## Use Case: Recipes and Ingredients with global model sharing